 Your donation supports children and families who need it most in Windsor-Essex County.
 United Way invests in Cradle to Career strategies to support children from the time that they’re born until they find a career.

 In some neighbourhoods, more than 50% of children are experiencing poverty.
-These are the children that need more opportunities – access to healthy and fresh food, inspiring places to go after school, and mentors to support them on their path to success.
+These are the children that need help overcoming barriers and more opportunities – access to healthy and fresh food, inspiring places to go after school, and mentors to support them on their path to success.

-United Way will continue to invest in youth mentoring, and in-person and online out-of-school programming in our priority neighbourhoods – Downtown Windsor, West Windsor and Leamington.
-This includes technology for school-aged children, online academic supports, mental health counselling, and the food bank network which helps to distribute food to thousands of people in Windsor-Essex County.
+United Way will continue to invest in youth mentoring, and in-person out-of-school programming in our priority neighbourhoods – Downtown Windsor, West Windsor and Leamington.
+This includes technology for school-aged children, academic support, mental health counselling, and the food bank network which helps to distribute food to thousands of people in Windsor-Essex County.

 For example, United Way’s On Track To Success program offers supports that wrap around a family and help youth graduate high school and go on to post-secondary education – students receive mentoring, tutoring, career learning opportunities to name a few.